stockbal/dotnet-cf-mvp/README.md

 Logging in JSON format is enabled via the  [Serilog](https://github.com/serilog/serilog) library and active in productive environment.
 For the logger property `logger` the triggering class name of the log event is used.
 The `correlation_id` is either taken from the request header `x-correlation-id` (e.g. if passed from another cf application) or a new UUID is created which will be added to each log message, that is created during a single request.

+The project also contains a small [CAP](https://cap.cloud.sap) project to demonstrate the proper forwarding of the `correlation_id` when the .NET endpoint is called from CAP (see [proxy-service.js](./cap-module/srv/proxy-service.js)).

 ## Specifics for .NET Core MTA deployment

 ### MTA.yaml